Sapnil-Bhowmick/FullStack-file-Sharing-Application-FRONTEND/README.md

 * When a video or audio file is uploaded or updated, in the preview autoplay will occur, which the user can pause or play as desired.

+* Users can also upload a single folder containing files by clicking on **Choose Folder**.
+Make sure that the number of files within that folder is not greater than 5 since users can Upload at most 5 files **at once**

 ## ShareMe - Notifications